-Demi-permanent color is in between a semi-permanent and permanent hair dye.
+Demi-permanent colour is in between a semi-permanent and permanent hair dye.
 Typically, this type of dye can last anywhere from 12 to 24 washes before completely washing out.
 Demi-permanent dye lasts longer because it has a small amount of peroxide incorporated to open the outer layer of the hair.
 It allows the dye to partially penetrate the shaft, allowing it to last longer than a gloss.
-This type of dye works well for adding a darker color to your hair but because of the small amount of peroxide, it will not be able to lighten hair significantly.
+This type of dye works well for adding a darker colour to your hair but because of the small amount of peroxide, it will not be able to lighten hair significantly.

 We know that in the world of hair dye, things can easily start to get a little bit complicated.
 There are so many different ways to dye hair nowadays.
-You can go the demi-permanent route, add highlights, lowlights, semi-permanent color or permanent color.
+You can go the demi-permanent route, add highlights, lowlights, semi-permanent colour or permanent colour.
 To clear things up about demi-permanent hair dye, in particular, we are breaking down the basics on this super common hair dye that can give some beautiful, glossy results.

-Semi-permanent vs. demi-permanent vs. permanent: What’s the difference?
+Semi-Permanent vs. Demi-Permanent vs. Permanent: What’s the Difference?

 A semi-permanent dye is also sometimes known as a gloss.
-These dyes aren’t able to deposit color inside the hair shaft so they sit on top instead.
+These dyes aren’t able to deposit colour inside the hair shaft so they sit on top instead.
 This allows you to add gentle shine and radiance to your hair but only for six to twelve washes.
 Demi-permanent, as we said above, is the in-between sweet spot.
-It can create more color change and last longer than semi-permanent.
+It can create more colour change and last longer than semi-permanent.